nashibao/co-gate/README.md

 [co](https://github.com/visionmedia/co) is a great solution to remove callbacks from your apps.
 But you should change async apis to Thunks or Promises.
-`co-gate` protects you from complex callback syntax, but also you don't change existing apis.
+`co-gate` protects you from complex callback syntax, but also from changing existing apis.

 Installation
 =======